This article discusses the best options trading strategies for traders to make consistent profits.

 My commissions when rolling a vertical credit spread will be approximately 2x more and the credit I’ll receive when rolling out the position will also be less since I’m buying an option when deploying a vertical credit spread.

-Vertical credit spreads are especially useful when dealing with expensive stocks such as Amazon and Google which trade for $1,000+ / share and selling a naked put requires too much buying power.
+Vertical credit spreads are especially useful when dealing with expensive stocks that are trading over $250 since selling a naked put will require a lot of buying power to make this trade.

 In general, vertical credit spreads are one of my favorite options trading strategies and options trading strategies for beginners (I'll explain more below).

-I see a few of my students trade too many spreads.
+I see a few of my members trade too many spreads.
 If the underlying stock ends up below the put they've sold, yet above the put they've purchased then their broker will force them to close the position because their account size is not large enough to roll / manage the position and it's also not large enough to take assignment.